-In this article, we’ll be looking at four fundamental growth strategies for business.
+In this article, we'll be looking at four fundamental growth strategies for business and how to create a successful business growth strategy.
 We will also consider some important steps for putting these growth strategies into action.

 What Is a Growth Strategy?

 Business analysis firm Gartner, Inc., defines a growth strategy or growth plan as “an organisation's plan for overcoming current and future challenges to realise its goals for expansion.”
-Such goals may include efforts to generate growth in an existing market, increasing a brand’s market share in existing markets, breaking into new markets, a drive to increase sales, the formation of strategic partnerships, or ensuring revenue growth for an entire organisation.
+Such goals may include efforts to generate growth in an existing market, increasing a brand’s market share in existing markets, breaking into new markets, a drive to increase sales, the formation of strategic partnerships, strengthening your position in your current market or ensuring revenue growth for an entire organisation.